aarondettmann/twitter-scraper/README.rst

     python twitter.py down elonmusk -p 5

+Instead of a user name it is also possible to use a *hashtag*.
+Note that you might have to put the hashtag in quotation marks (e.g. ``python twitter.py down "#aviation" -p 10``).

 **Plotting** You can visualize data using the **plot** mode.
 As a second argument, specify the JSON file with the twitter data you downloaded in the previous step.
-Example
+Example:

 .. code::

     python twitter.py plot data/elonmusk_2020-04-01_1030/data.json

-**Excel files** When downloading Twitter data, it is stored in a JSON format.
-The data may be converted to an Excel file as shown in the example below.
+**Excel files** When downloading Twitter data, it is by default saved as a JSON file and an Excel file (note that the JSON file may contain more information than the Excel file).
+In some cases it may be useful to manually convert a JSON file to Excel.
+In this case this can be achieved as shown in the following example.

 .. code::